-The agency is managed by a director, four regional managers and general counsel.
-Program services are further supported by internal Central Client Services Unit, comprised of legal specialists and led by legal counsel, who provide legal advice to worker advisers on complex matters, support their education and training, and represent clients in some matters.
-The Planning, Finance and Electronic Delivery Unit supports the director and the managers.
+The agency's operations are managed by a director, four regional managers and general counsel.
+Program services are futher supported by internal Central Client Services Unit, comprised of legal specialists and led by legal counsel, who provide legal advice to worker advisers on complex matters, support their education and training, and represent clients in some matters.
+The Planning, Finance and Electronic Delivery Unit supports the director and the managers in the areas of business and corporate reporting and initiatives.